danielecapo/sfont/README.md

 Nice things that can be added to this library:

 - Validation of UFOs
-- Documentation
 - Export to (and import from) fontforge sfd format
 - Export and import glyphs in SVG
-- Better macros for parametric definitions of fonts
-- OpenType Tables instead of a string to represents features
-- Implementing metafont paths
-- ...

 ## Usage